 Benefits will not be provided for services to alter vertical dimension and/or restore or maintain the occlusion.
-Such procedures may include, but are not limited to equilibration dentures, crowns, inlays, onlays, bridgework, or other appliances or services used for the purpose of splinting, alter vertical dimension or to restore occlusion or to correct attrition, abrasion, erosion, or abfractions.
+Such procedures may include, but are not limited to equilibration dentures, crowns, inlays, onlays, bridgework, or other 58

 Benefits will not be provided for services to restore occlusion on incisal edges due to bruxism or harmful habits.